-A website that is balanced is more attractive than one that is higgledy piggledy.
-This does not mean the the page has to have the same type of content on both sides but that there is a balance of light and dark through out the page.
+A website that is balanced is more attractive than one that is higgledy-piggledy.
+This does not mean the page has to have the same type of content on both sides but that there is a balance of light and dark throughout the page.
 Dr Christopher Tyler discovered the that there is a response to symmetry in the occipital lobe of the brain.
-In other words we are “hard-wired” to respond to symmetry (Perception, symmetry of art discussed at brain lecture)
+In other words, we are “hard-wired” to respond to symmetry (Perception, symmetry of art discussed at brain lecture)

 My mother told me that blue and green should never be seen together.
 I didn’t believe this adage when I looked out at the green wheat fields against the blue sky.